s2010595014/clc3-project/test.md

 Task
 A Task in Spinnaker is an automatic function to perform in Spinnaker.

 ### Tekton

 Tekton’s pipeline is designed to run on Kubernetes.
 It leverages Kubernetes Custom Resource Definition (CRD), which is used to define its components like pipelines, tasks, and so on..
 CRD is a Kubernetes API extension to create custom objects and use them like other Kubernetes objects (such as pods, services, etc.).
 Once they are installed, Tekton pipelines are accessible via the Kubernetes CLI (kubectl) and via API calls, just like pods and other resources called in Kubernetes.
 These features make Tekton well integrated with the overall Kubernetes system

-Tektons pipeline architercture:
+#### Architercture:

 Tekton is
 an open source framework especially designed for cloud-native CI/CD